 Although remote work is extremely attractive to many employees, employers must address the challenges of securing a far-flung workforce.
 Like many enterprises that have embraced a remote and hybrid workforce, Cisco needed to ensure its team members used secure communications on their personal devices.
 But it also wanted to create seamless experiences that were the same, regardless of whether employees logged on at home, a corporate office, or a coffee shop hot spot.

-Recently, Cisco IT deployed Meraki Systems Manager as their Mobile Device Management (MDM) solution to support Cisco’s BYOD model.
-At Cisco, the IT team manages 60,000+ mobile devices, all of which are BYOD.
-BYOD plays a big role in allowing Cisco employees to connect to the right work resources, anytime, anywhere, simply using their personal devices.
+As a result, Cisco’s IT department deployed Meraki Systems Manager as its mobile device management (MDM) solution to support Cisco’s BYOD model.
+At Cisco, the IT team manages more than 60,000 employee-owned mobile devices.
+By adopting BYOD, Cisco employees can connect to the right work resources, anytime, anywhere, using their personal devices.

-For a large enterprise like Cisco, it is critically important to automate IT processes, report intelligently, and integrate with their existing infrastructure.
-With Systems Manager, powered by Meraki APIs—IT accomplishes all these priorities at global scale.
+For a large enterprise like Cisco, it’s critical to automate IT processes, report intelligently, and integrate with existing infrastructure.
+With Systems Manager—powered by Meraki APIs—IT accomplishes all these priorities at global scale.
 Likewise, those organizations that use customized, in-house systems require an MDM solution that seamlessly integrates these proprietary technologies.

-On top of providing employees a simple and efficient way to access work resources with their personal mobile devices, Cisco IT can rest assured knowing security is front and center for the entire process.
+On top of providing employees with a simple and efficient way to access work resources with their personal mobile devices, Cisco IT rests assured knowing security is front and center for the entire process.
 With Meraki Systems Manager, security policies require employee consent before they are given access to what they need.
 These policies depend on consistent compliance from employees, so they can continue to have access to business resources.
 Cisco IT has deployed employee BYOD with Meraki Systems Manager for 60,000+ devices and does not expect to stop any time soon.